vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/hostrule.md

             enabled: true
             throttle: HIGH
           logAllHeaders: true
+        tcpSettings:
+          listeners:
+          - port: 8081
+          - port: 6443
+            enableSSL: true
+          loadBalancerIP: 10.10.10.1

 ### Specific usage of HostRule CRD

 HostRule CRD can be created in a given namespace where the operator desires to have more control.
 The section below walks over the details and associated rules of using each field of the HostRule CRD.

+#### HostRule to VS matching using fqdn/fqdnType

+A given HostRule is applied to a virtualservice if the VS hosts the `fqdn` mentioned in the HostRule CRD.
+This `fdqn` must exactly match with the one the virtualservice is hosting.
+However, in order to simplify the user experience, and provide for an easy way to apply a HostRule to individual or multiple virtualservices, the `fqdnType` field can be employed, that provides greated flexibility when it comes to specifying the string in the `fqdn` field.

+One of 3 following matching criterias can be specified with `fqdnType`
+- `Exact`: Matches the string character by character to the VS FQDNs, in an exact match fashion.
+- `Wildcard`: Matches the string to multiple VS FQDNs, and matches the FQDNs with the provided string as the suffix.
+The string must start with a '*' to qualify for wildcard matching.

+        fqdn: *.alb.vmware.com
+        fqdnType: Wildcard

+- `Contains`: Matches the string to multiple VS FQDNs, and matches the FQDNs with the provided string as a substring of any possible FQDNs programmed by AKO.

+	      fqdn: Shared-VS-L7-1
+        fqdnType: Contains

+The `fqdnType` field defaults to `Exact`.

 #### Enable/Disable Virtual Host